Blood in TCM (Traditional Chinese Medicine) has some similarities with “blood” in western medicine. And, of course, there are differences as well….

 What does TCM know about blood?

-TCM established theories about blood’s functions dozens of centuries ago.
+TCM established theories about blood’s functions many centuries ago.
 These theories have been proven by modern science.

 For example, modern science confirms bone marrow being the central place where blood cells are generated.
 Although ancient Chinese physicians had no knowledge of cellular biology, it has been known for many centuries that blood originates in the marrow.